Last updated on June 6th, 2026 at 02:20 pm

 The Scams You’ll Actually Encounter

-Remember: fraud affects a significant percentage of Facebook Marketplace users.
-Real estate listings are prime targets because the stakes are high.
+Fraud affects a significant percentage of Facebook Marketplace users.
+According to the Better Business Bureau, real estate listings are prime targets because the stakes are high.

 Scam #1: Fake Proof of Funds

 You list.
 Get a message: “I’m a cash buyer.
 Here’s my proof of funds.”
 They send a screenshot of a bank statement showing $400K.
-Looks legit.
-It’s fake.
-Created in Photoshop in 5 minutes.
+It’s fake — created in minutes.
 The scammer strings you along, gets you to take the house off the market, then disappears.
-You’ve lost 2-3 weeks and potentially better offers.
+You’ve lost 2–3 weeks and potentially better offers.

 Scam #2: Overpayment Scheme

 Buyer offers asking price.
 Sends check for $10K more than agreed.
-“Oops, overpaid!
-Wire back the extra $10K.”
+“Oops, overpaid — wire back the extra $10K.”
 You deposit the check.
-It clears (or appears to).
+It appears to clear.
 You wire $10K.
-Two weeks later, your bank informs you the original check was fraudulent.
+Two weeks later your bank informs you the check was fraudulent.
 They debit your account.
 You’re out $10K.
-The scammer is gone.
+Never wire money back to a buyer.
+Not once.
+Not ever.

 Scam #3: Rental Listing Hijack

-You’re not even selling—listing a rental.
 Scammers copy your photos and description.
-Repost at lower price.
+Repost at a lower price.
 Collect deposits from multiple people.
 Victims show up at YOUR house expecting to move in.
 You had no idea.
-This is extremely common.
+This is extremely common — and it happens to sellers who list on Facebook without knowing their listing can be stolen within hours.

 How to Protect Yourself